 When things go wrong in any area of society, even those at the top of the pile, cringe and lie if need be.
 We want to appear to be blameless.
 Hidden secrets, false agendas, cryptic language, and fear remain powerful tools that cover up honesty and integrity.
 It is not like we want to be evil or do bad things.
 We just don’t want to be caught or perceived in that manner.
 Our ego is at stake and our reputation.
 Instinctively we tout our reputation as if that covers everything.
 I suppose it does shroud a lot of hidden lies and falsehoods.

 The end never justifies the means, is a powerful statement that seems to be forgotten.
-We almost pride ourselves about how we accomplished so much by disregarding this rule of thumb.
-Most of us will agree when we observe the positive outcome.
+We almost pride ourselves on how we accomplished so much by disregarding this rule of thumb.
+Most of us will agree when we observe a positive outcome.
 I wonder how many people are disheartened at the way animals are used to discover cures.
-Of course someone will testify that you or a family member, with an illness that is controlled with medicine, are fortunate enough to have received the cure because of animal testing.
-I still have a problem with this because the end really doesn’t justify the means.
+Of course, someone will testify that you or a family member, with an illness that is controlled with medicine, are fortunate enough to have received the cure because of animal testing.
+I still have a problem with this because the end doesn’t justify the means.
 Mankind always has trouble drawing lines, and I wonder how far we are capable of going.

 No wonder we have no faith.
 If we believe others are always out to get us, then life becomes a harsh, cold battlefield.
-Judgements abound, lies are professed, and faith is questionable.
+Judgments abound, lies are professed, and faith is questionable.
 We all learn to distrust the teachers, doctors, lawyers, politicians, and workers of all kinds.
 I sometimes feel like I am on an island, with only myself to depend on.
 Why I question, is it so difficult to listen to a blunt person who states facts.

 Deep down do we want to keep the knowledge at bay?
-I suppose our morality may come into question and we certainly don’t want to deal with that.
-So it leaves us with the option of pretending everything is okay, and allowing life to move along as it always has, without doubting or trying to ask those meaningful questions.
+I suppose our morality may come into question, and we certainly don’t want to deal with that.
+So it leaves us with the option of pretending everything is okay and allowing life to move along as it always has, without doubting or trying to ask those meaningful questions.

 It seems as though the questions that entertain a straightforward answer, may promote integrity and alleviate blame.
 Likely the parents who genuinely take the truth and work things out with their child, are giving their child more values to call upon when required.
 Perhaps all of the reflection may produce more thought processes and allow us to travel down unused paths.
 We may find that truth is easier to deal with than all of the lies or bending of the truths.

 Generating pride in honesty and truthfulness may promote values worth establishing throughout society.
-Evolving into a society ridden with integrity, is challenging, and it takes courage.
+Evolving into a society ridden with integrity is challenging, and it takes courage.
 Transformation can be worthwhile but is never easy.
-Staying in the state we are in promotes stagnation.
+Staying in the state, we are in promotes stagnation.
 Having the strength and courage to attempt something inspirational and emotionally satisfying, lifts us out of the darkness and into the light.
 Spreading decency throughout our daily lives gets rid of the clouds of doubt.
-The fuzziness is gone and we can work together for solutions.
+The fuzziness is gone, and we can work together for solutions.
 The fault-finding and fear are alleviated while a candid open living emerges.